 Bad seals and/or a very light running bottom bracket make it easier for the cranks to turn.
-A drop of Rohloff cleaning oil (Art. #8402) through the holes in the sprocket onto the hub seal will reduce this acivating effect.
+A drop of Rohloff cleaning oil (Art. #8402) through the holes in the sprocket onto the hub seal will reduce this activation.

 The Rohloff SPEEDHUB 500/14 immediately proved itself the altimate gear system, especially for tours and long journeys due to its durability, long life and the strength of the final wheel itself.
 Of course, one should remember that even good quality components can all be hindered from performing correctly due to accident damage, excessive dirt, over lubrication or wear, and as such, should be correctly maintained and checked regularly.

 We therefore suggest that you should always carry a few important spares and tools with you, in regards to these other components.